-And according to my observations, about 70-80% of people still try to avoid close contact with others: when someone comes forward, cross the street or go along a bicycle path, play sports alone or only with family.
+And according to my observations, about 70-80% of people still try to avoid close contact with others: when someone is walking towards someone, crossing the street or walking along the bike path, playing sports alone or only with their family.
 In stores, they approach the shelves in turn, at the checkout - they leave about a meter between their own cart and the next customer.
-For example, yesterday I asked a neighbor from our house not to enter the elevator with me, and he calmly fulfilled my request.
+For example, yesterday I asked a neighbor from our house not to enter the elevator with me, and he calmly complied with my request.

 Of course, there are exceptions: at the stadium, I saw six guys throwing a ball for American football with their hands, and several people performed sports exercises with a trainer, standing very close.
 Sometimes in a store, some people get too close.

 But at the same time, in my opinion, Americans have always respected the personal space of others more than, for example, Ukrainians.
-In the USA, they don’t breathe in the back of the head in a queue, they let people in at the door, they apologize if they can’t miss each other.
-In some states, people are not used to it at all, that a stranger can come closer to them unnecessarily than at arm's length - with the exception of transport, an elevator or a crowd.
+In the United States, they don't breathe in the back of the head in the queue, they let them pass at the door, they apologize if they can't miss each other.
+In some states, people are not at all used to the fact that a stranger can approach them unnecessarily closer than at arm's length - with the exception of transport, an elevator or a crowd.

 Yesterday, after work (from home), I went out to breathe air into the park and met a neighbor.
 We talked for about half an hour, quite comfortably keeping a distance of about two meters.

-Yes, quarantine changes our daily lives, but does not prohibit communication, does not cancel walks (in the USA they are allowed), and in general life does not pause.
-It is quite possible to follow the rules of social distance.
-In the end, this is a small fee for our health, especially when compared with the risk that physicians and other emergency workers face - remember that for them there is simply no option to stay at home and avoid contact with other people.
+Yes, quarantine changes our daily life, but it does not prohibit communication, does not cancel walks (in the United States, they are allowed) and in general life does not pause.
+It is quite possible to follow the rules of social distancing.
+After all, this is a small price to pay for our health, especially when compared to the risks faced by doctors and other emergency workers - remember that there is simply no option for them to stay at home and avoid contact with other people.

 stdClass Object ([term_id] => 12 [name] => In the US [taxonomy] => category [slug] => novosti-ssha)In the U.S.